lukeinator42/MongoReplicator/README.md

 - get '/log': returns entire log in json format.
 - get '/doc/:id': returns the note specified by the id in url parameter as json document.
 - post '/doc': inserts new note into database.
 Takes note in json format as post data.
+- post '/updateDoc': Updates note in database.
+Takes note in json format as post data.
 - delete '/doc/:id': deletes the note specified by the id url parameter from the database.
 - get '/sync': syncs the node with its peer node.